 Origins of the Belgian Malinois Breed

-Up until the 1880s, the Belgian Malinois was grouped together with German, Dutch, and French Shepherds, all of which were collectively referred to as Continental Shepherd Dogs.
+Up until the 1880s, the Belgian Malinois was grouped together with the Shepherds.
+All of which were collectively referred to as Continental Shepherd Dogs.

-These dogs were working dogs from the very beginning and were fastidiously bred to be accomplished herders, fiercely loyal and blessed with an unbreakable work ethic.
+These dogs were working dogs from the very beginning and were fastidiously bred.
+Designed to be accomplished herders, fiercely loyal and blessed with an unbreakable work ethic.

-Belgian Malinois police dogs are also valued for their natural intelligence and aptitude for policing activities, from drug-sniffing, to bomb-detection, to search and rescue.
+Belgian Malinois are valued for their natural intelligence and aptitude for policing activities.
+From drug-sniffing, to bomb-detection, to search and rescue.

 This knack for versatile usefulness is the hallmark of a Belgian Malinois.
 Indeed, it could be its guiding trait.